 Craigavon Historical Society is committed to preserving community history through the promotion and study of local history in the Craigavon area.
 It is accepted as a charity by HM Revenue & Customs - reference XT22811.
+An application for charitable status has recently been lodged with the Charity Commission for Northern Ireland.

+PLEASE NOTE.
 This web site was established primarily as a resource for those who share our interests and we hope it is helpful to anyone making a study of their family history.
 However, the Society is unable to assist with queries about genealogical research from individuals or groups.
 For some advice on sources for family history research click here.

 About the Craigavon Historical Society